michael-stubbs/doki-design/README.md

 ## Doki Design

-An interior design collaboration between myself and June Lee (https://www.instagram.com/juneleeid/)
+An interior design site collaboration between myself and June Lee (https://www.instagram.com/juneleeid/)

+Built to display the various current design styles and sources of their related furniture.

 Build in Next.js and TypeScript.